Jan Ø. Jørgensen: BWF Superseries (4 titles, 5 runners-up)

-The BWF Superseries, launched on 14 December 2006 and implemented in 2007, is a series of elite badminton tournaments, sanctioned by Badminton World Federation (BWF).
-BWF Superseries has two level such as Superseries and Superseries Premier.
-A season of Superseries features twelve tournaments around the world, which introduced since 2011, with successful players invited to the Superseries Finals held at the year end.
+The BWF Superseries, which was launched on 14 December 2006 and implemented in 2007, was a series of elite badminton tournaments, sanctioned by the Badminton World Federation (BWF).
+BWF Superseries levels were Superseries and Superseries Premier.
+A season of Superseries consisted of twelve tournaments around the world that had been introduced since 2011.
+Successful players were invited to the Superseries Finals, which were held at the end of each year.